humdrum-tools/vhv-documentation/interface/toolbar/index.md

 </td>
 <td>

-	Decrease the text editor's tab size.
+	<span class="summary-icon">Decrease text editor's tab size.</span>

 	This narrows the width of Humdrum spines so that more are visible; however, columns wider than the tab size will become visually misaligned, decreasing readability.

 </td>
 </tr>

 <tr><td>
 <div class="toolbar">